• As low as $1,336/Night

 About the Area

 Located in Oak Island, this vacation home is near the beach.
 The area's natural beauty can be seen at Holden Beach and Ocean Isle Beach.
 Traveling with kids?
 Consider Bald Head Island Information Center and North Carolina Maritime Museum at Southport.
-Scuba diving and fishing offer great chances to get out on the surrounding water, or you can seek out an adventure with cycling and horse riding nearby.
+Scuba diving and fishing offer great chances to get out on the surrounding water, or you can seek out an adventure with horse riding and cycling nearby.

 Special Instructions